FirebirdSQL/jaybird/devdoc/build-documentation.md

 - `test.db.port` - the port of Firebird (defaults to `3050`)
 - `test.db.dir` - the path to use for databases (defaults to `${module.output}/db`)

-Be aware that change the `test.db.host` can result in test failures as some tests perform verifications against the local filesystem.
+Be aware that changing `test.db.host` can result in test failures as some tests perform verifications against the local filesystem.

 Properties for varying the type of connection tested: